Nexus – Older person’s mental health

-- Join our community Share news, resources and info with others on our online social community The Exchange.
+- Join our community share news, resources and info with others on our online social community The Exchange (comming soon).

 - Receive our mental health newsletter – Involvement News Pop your name on our Nexus mailing list and receive monthly mail outs about events, news and opportunities.
 We’re also always looking for budding journalists to help write, edit and design our newsletter.

-- Read related news Read current or past issues of Nexus Involvement News.
+- Read related news through reading current or past issues of Nexus Involvement News.

 “Nexus provides us with opportunities to engage with/speak to/confront statutory organisations – their management, their planners, their operational team leaders, and their front line workers – and offer support, criticism, ideas without fear of the consequences.”